thi-truong/thi-truong.github.io/_portfolio/portfolio-1.md

 # Summary of Teaching Experience

-This is an abbreviated summary of my previous teaching experience.

 Overall, I have competency in developing assignments, designing exam questions and proctoring, and guiding students through scientific writing and presentations.
 The majority of my teaching is in 10-week quarters in which the pace of information must be delivered in a logical sequence to promote understanding and retention.

 Courses in which I have taught multiple times show improved student ratings and evidence of engagement-- reflecting my ability to adapt during the course, and future opportunities to teach the same material.